sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-07-cloudformation-resources.md

 This is a directive to chain the order of creation for your resources.
 Somewhat superfluious as `Ref` tends to do it for you.
 However there are a number of situations that will have you scratching your head for ages if you dont learn to factor this in

-For example- The below defines a lambda function that will run in a VPC, and the permissions it requires to operate in such a fashion
+For example- The below defines a lambda function that will run in a VPC, and the permissions it requires to operate in such a fashion.

+However the lambda function `will not` successfully create until is has permissions to create eni's.
+So we're explicitly telling the function to wait until the permissions are attached to the role its to use

 ```json
 {